PIX: Stoinis helps Australia beat South Africa to end losing streak

 Aaron Finch's side will head to Sunday's decider in Hobart buoyed by Australia's first win in the short format since January and having delivered some badly needed cheer for the struggling cricket nation.

-Sent in to bat, Australia's under-pressure batsmen again laboured against South Africa's formidable attack and were dismissed for 231 in the 49th over after squandering a number of starts.
+Sent in to bat, Australia again laboured against a formidable South African attack and were dismissed for 231 in the 49th over after squandering a number of starts.

-But a lionhearted performance by Stoinis and the Australian pacemen ensured victory despite some belligerent hitting from South Africa's lower order.
+But a lionhearted performance by Stoinis and the Australian pacemen overwhelmed Faf du Plessis's men who were restricted to 224 for nine off their 50 overs.

+"We can build on this," said Stoinis, who took 3-35 and ran out Aiden Markram for 19 with brilliant fielding.

+"It's been a tough six months so just really happy that we can chill out now, at least for a day and then get into the next game."

 this